EUROFIMA as a Public International Body

 In order to ensure an efficient interaction with the Board of Directors, the meetings are also attended by the Management.
 The Chairman works with the Management in between the meetings.

-The Board of Directors established two advisory bodies: the Chairman’s Committee and the Audit and Risk Committee.
+The Board of Directors established two advisory bodies: the Audit and Risk Committee and the Human Resource Committee.